Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Proof of Theorem

-\paragraph{Ergodicity in mean.} This paragraph is dedicated to proving convergence of the type vector in $L^1(\mathbb{B}_h)$, which corresponds to the second part (ii) in Theorem \ref{thm:type_convergence}.
+This paragraph is dedicated to proving convergence of the type vector in $L^1(\mathbb{B}_h)$, which corresponds to the second part (ii) in Theorem~\ref{thm:type_convergence}.
 The proof relies on two intermediate lemmas.
 First and foremost, we recall that